 Native species have taken millions of years to develop complex interactions with other species in shared habitats and exploit a tremendous variety of niches in both terrestrial and aquatic ecosystems.
 Whenever nonnatives are introduced the consequences are always unpredictable, frequently unexpected, and more often than not detrimental to the natural equilibrium that previously existed.
-Glacier Park is no exception to these principles.
+Glacier National Park is no exception to these principles.

 At least 127 nonnative species of plants have either invaded or been deliberately introduced into the park.
 Currently, over 800 sites of nuisance plant infestations impacting more than 2,500 acres have been discovered.
 Routine monitoring by park biologists regularly reveals new infestations.
 Eighteen species of exotics plants are of sufficient concern to be targeted for control measures.
 The North Fork prairies are threatened by leafy spurge and yellow toadflax.
 Without the natural limitations of their original environment, exotic plants often tend to be highly prolific and develop a monoculture that is difficult or impossible to displace.
 Leafy spurge, for example, has a deep root system which is difficult to kill with even the most powerful chemicals.